puneetxo/challenges/README.md

 Azure resources used:
-Resource group
+Resource group,
-Network and subnets
+Network and subnets,
-App service-web app
+App service-web app,
-SQL MAnaged instance
+SQL MAnaged instance,
 App service- Web app

 there is on main.tf file with all the base infra and workload code.